cc-hpc-itwm/GaspiCxx/src/python/README.md

 gaspi_run -m ./nodesfile -n ${NUM_PROCESSES} ./script.sh
 ```
 The `${NUM_PROCESSES}` variable should match the number of lines in the `nodesfile`.
+The same `hostname` can be repeated multiple times in the `nodesfile` if multiple ranks per host are needed.

 ## TODOs
 * add helper functions to list available algorithms/dtypes for each collective